-In fact, across the Asia Pacific, career progression and promotions have emerged as the second most important job motivator, after salary, according to our upcoming Talent Trends 2023 report survey findings.
+In fact, across the Asia Pacific, career progression and promotions have emerged as the second most important job motivator, after salary, according to our Talent Trends 2023 report survey findings.

 This means it has become crucial for hiring managers to provide candidates with transparent information on their career path if they join the company.
 It also means that companies need to pay attention to how current employees can advance within the company in order to retain them.

 Employees have always been interested in career progression in APAC.
 In our Talent Trends 2021 report, a lack of upskilling options was one of the top three reasons that would cause employees to leave their job voluntarily across all levels of the company, from entry-level workers to VPs.